reselbob/orbilicious/README.md

 - Target profit-taking (all-bars scan): Every session bar is scanned for stop/target hits, not just the latest bar.
 If any bar since entry touched the take-profit price, the trade is closed immediately even if the latest bar has pulled back below target.
 This ensures profits are captured even when a spike hits the target and then reverses.
   - _Test: `strategy.test.ts` `it('closes position when target was hit on an earlier bar but latest bar is below target')`_
+- Same-minute target/stop detection: The post-entry bar filter includes the bar whose 1-minute window contains the entry time.
+This ensures a target or stop hit that occurs on the same minute bar as the entry is still detected, even though the bar's timestamp (start of minute) is before the entry time.
+  - _Test: `strategy.test.ts` `it('closes position when target is hit on the same-minute bar as entry')`_
 - Pre-retest target profit-taking: If the stock price reaches the target price before a retest event occurs, the trade is immediately closed and profit is taken.
 This ensures that profits are captured if the target is achieved before a retest, regardless of further price action.
   - _Test: `strategy.profit-before-retest.test.ts` `it('closes the position and takes profit if target is hit before retest')`_
 - Selection: Breakout candidates for long and short trades determined by breakout score.
 Breakout direction is determined by the confirmation-candle close relative to the opening-range high/low.
 Candidate symbols are sourced from the most-active universe returned by Alpaca.